portfoliome/pgawedge/README.md

 # Purpose

-pgawedge acts as an adapter(wedge) for setting sqlalchemy specifically to use postgres conventions, default postgres connection environmental variables, as well as contain helper utilities that typically arise for postgres.
-Many of the utilities rely on implementations buried throughout sqlalchemy's extensive documentation.
+pgawedge acts as an adapter(wedge) for setting sqlalchemy to use postgres conventions.
+Additionally, many utilities that relying on implementations buried throughout sqlalchemy's extensive documentation are included.

+These include:
+1. default postgres connection environmental variables names.
+2. Primary key, foreign key, constraint naming conventions.
+3. Server side UUID and UTC TIMESTAMP creation.
+4. Serialization/deserialization for UUID's and JSON objects.

 # Pre-release Status

-NOTE: pgawedge is in a pre-release state and expect the API to change.
+NOTE: pgawedge is still a pre-release and the API Could change.
+The most significant changes would affect the schema reflection API in alchemy.py.